Retreat (spiritual): Catholicism

+The Family Lenten Retreat is an annual three-day movement (held at the Araneta Coliseum) founded in 1983 by Msgr.
+Cesar B. Pagulayan and organized by Our Lady of Perpetual Help (OLPH) Parish under the Roman Catholic Diocese of Cubao.

+Evangelical Lutheranism

+Spiritual retreats are common in the Evangelical Lutheran branch of Christianity, with several Evangelical Lutheran monasteries and convents offering them. Östanbäck Monastery, an Evangelical Lutheran monastery in the Benedictine tradition, hosts retreat for worshippers and Mass is celebrated there daily, along with observance of the Daily Office.
+In the United States, The Congregation of the Servants of Christ at Saint Augustine's House offers opportunities for Christian pilgrimage, receiving a thousand visitors each year.

+Anglicanism

 Spiritual retreats were introduced to the Church of England by priests of the Anglo-Catholic Society of the Holy Cross in 1856, first for clergy, and then also for laity.
 These retreats lasted five days.
 The Society of the Holy Cross's first retreats were held in secrecy.
 The practice was spread by Anglo-Catholic priests such as Francis Henry Murray, Alexander Forbes, and Thomas Thellusson Carter.
 The Oxford Movement further spread the practice of retreats to many devout men and women, borrowing upon Catholic practices.
 Their retreats were typically 3–4 days, and featured much silence and prayer.

 At the end of the 19th century, and in the first years of the 20th century, retreats began to spread among the working classes and beyond those of notable devotion.
 These retreats were less ascetic in character, and included more conversation and leisure.
 They typically lasted 1–3 days.

-Spiritual retreats may have various themes that reinforce Christian values, principles, and scriptural understanding.
-They may be individual or involve a group.
-Retreats for Christian youth groups are common, as are getaways for Sunday School classes, men's and women's Bible study groups, and Christian school field trips.
-Common locations for Christian retreats include churches and retreat centers.
-Retreat centers typically offer overnight accommodations (such as in a cabin or dormitory), meals, activities, meeting rooms, and chapel space.